NFDI4DS/ds-best-practices/_posts/2019-04-27-before_research.md

 * Check whether articles go through a peer-review process and if it is fully disclosed.
 >
 >Check what peer-review type the venue adheres to:
->* Single-blinded, author(s) do not know the identity of reviewers.
+>* Single-blind, author(s) do not know the identity of reviewers.
->* Double-blinded, both identities of authors and reviewers are anonymised.
+>* Double-blind, both identities of authors and reviewers are anonymised.
 >* Open, identities of authors and reviewers are known by all participants (during or after the review process).
 >* Transparent, reviewers’ reports, authors’ responses and editors’ decision letters are published along with an accepted paper.
 >* Collaborative, either reviewers work together to review a manuscript or they collaborate with authors to improve a paper.